Budibase/website/content/business-apps/templates/open-source-ticketing-system/index.md

 ## What’s included in the ticketing system template?

-With the IT ticketing system template employees can raise tickets, self-serve and source answers to their own issues, and receive status updates.
-And IT professionals can update tickets to coworkers, automate notifications, view analytics, and create help desk notes/documentation.
+With the IT ticketing system template employees can raise tickets with a dedicated request form, self-serve and source answers to their own issues, and receive status updates.
+IT professionals can update tickets to coworkers, automate notifications, view analytics, and create help desk notes/documentation.

 ## For IT support teams